evgeniia2187/markdown/README.md

 * Buttons „TRUE/FALSE“ to choose your position in the argument.
 ---
-2. **Participate (Take part) in discussion**
+2. **Take part in discussion**
 When you open a discussion of your choice, a window opens which contains:

 * Title of discussion

 * An instrument (currently symbolical „connecting vessels“ – see the picture), which shows the exact balance between TRUE and FALSE.

-* All aspects related to the particular discussion (choosing only one aspect, you will see only arguments related to this aspect)
+* All aspects related to the particular discussion (choosing only one aspect, will let you see only arguments related to this aspect)

 * A button to add your own argument
 ---
-3. **You can evaluate the arguments of other users using the two-dimensional coordinate system (veracity-persuasiveness), makes it possible to visualize the “weight” of these arguments**
+3. **You can evaluate the arguments of other users using the two-dimensional coordinate system (veracity-persuasiveness), which makes it possible to visualize the “weight” of these arguments**
 ---
 4. **A user-friendly interface.
-You can see:**
+Currently you can see:**

 * Most popular discussions;